wp-plugins/lightbox-plus/readme.txt

 = Known Problems =

+* A few minor bugs that were pointed out to me have yet to be addressed
 * No support for iPad (if someone wants to donate an iPad to me I will guarantee support)
-* In some instances performance may be slow in IE - this may be due to plugin conflicts or slow JavaScript performance in IE.
+* In some instances performance may be slow in older verions IE - this may be due to plugin conflicts or slow JavaScript performance in IE.
 * Lightboxed video does not seem to work in IE on locally installed sites, for example viewing in IE 7.0 while running XAMPP, this seems to be a Windows only issue.

 = Plugin Conflicts =